 24 Hours in Miami: Exploring Wynwood

 Hop on the free City of Miami trolley and head to the city’s epic center of art and culture, Wynwood Art District.
-Easily one of my favorite neighborhoods in Miami, Wynwood is a hotspot amongst locals and tourists alike.
+Easily one of our favorite neighborhoods in Miami, Wynwood is a hotspot amongst locals and tourists alike.

-This lively area is located just north of Downtown Miami, and it’s an absolute must for any art lover, foodie, beer fan, or just anybody looking to soak in the local vibe.
+This lively area is located just north of downtown Miami, and it’s an absolute must for any art lover, foodie, beer fan, or just anybody looking to soak in the local vibe.